bamboothemes/Zen-Grid-Framework-v4-Docs/02-theme/01-overview.md

 The theme variables are stored in json files in the settings/themes folder.
 The variables populate the administrator panel when a theme is loaded and are then passed to the less compiler when you press the compile less button or save your theme in the theme panel.

 In order to save any changes to your theme via the template administrator it is necessary to compile less to css.
-When any chnage is made to a setting that requires the recompiling of your less files the compile less and save theme buttons turn red.
+When any change is made to a setting that requires the recompiling of your less files the compile less and save theme buttons turn red.
 Any changes made to these settings that require compilation will not show until you compile less to css.

 Working directly with less files
 ----